JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 The dataset I'll be working with comes from me reading 300 sentences while sitting at my kitchen table.
 This was transcribed manually, force-aligned using [DARLA](http://darla.dartmouth.edu), with formants extracted using FAVE.
 I've removed a lot of the outliers already, so the remaining data is relatively clean.

+For this workshop, we'll need just two packages: `dplyr` and `ggplot2`.
+Let's load those now.

 ```r
 library(dplyr)
 library(ggplot2)
 ```

+And here we go!

 ## Read in and process data